Inclusive Learning Tech Design

 Understanding and designing for family joint media engagement

-Investigating design approaches as research methods
+Investigating design approaches as practice and research